Ansh7473/union_autobot/README.md

 # 🚀 UNION AUTOMATION

-A unified, professional Node.js CLI tool for transfer scripts (ETH, LINK, EURC) between Sepolia and Holesky testnets.
+A unified, professional Node.js CLI tool for transfer scripts testnets.
 Each module runs as a separate process, preserving its own menu and logic.